tpatten/squirrel_driver/squirrel_interaction/README.md

 1. create a workspace in the raspberry pi following standard conventions.

-2. clone/copy this folder into catkin_ws/src
+2. clone this folder into catkin_ws/src

-3. copy the autostart/ folder to .config/autostart if you want the nodes to be launched automatically.
+3. copy the resources/autostart/ folder to .config/autostart if you want the nodes to be launched automatically.

-4. roslaunch launch squirrel_interaction.launch
+4. roslaunch squirrel_interaction squirrel_interaction.launch

 ## Note on autostart